 Katrina joined Ravensdown in July 2018 with over 20 years of experience in Human Resources and Organisation Development.

 “Health, safety and well-being of our people is a crucial part of that experience, as is ensuring we grow and develop our people to help them achieve their career objectives while collectively pursuing those of the organisation."

 Stephen is a professional engineer and joined Ravensdown in July 2018 after 20 years of international experience in operations, risk management and strategy development.

 “Ravensdown is clearly focused on the future of farming in New Zealand and leading the way in providing innovative solutions.
 I’m looking forward to the opportunities that lie ahead.”

 Board of Directors

-As a co-operative 100% owned by farmers, Ravensdown's Board includes eight shareholder-elected directors, and two independent directors.
+As a co-operative 100% owned by farmers, Ravensdown's Board includes eight shareholder-elected directors, and two appointed directors.

 John Henderson LLB

 John Henderson has a legal practice in Marton, which specialises in farm conveyancing, overseas investment, estate planning, trust work and commercial law.
 John also runs a large sheep and beef operation.
 John has been on the Ravensdown Board since 2004, and was elected Chairman in February 2014.

 Stuart Wright B.Ag.Com